xieyuheng/inner/persons/judea-pearl/causality.md

 for it determines the veracity of the judgments experts are requested to articulate.

+The preceding two requirements:

+- (1) to commence causal analysis with untested, judgmental assumptions,
+- (2) to extend the syntax of probability calculus,

+constitute the two main obstacles to the acceptance of causal analysis among professionals with traditional training in statistics.
+This book helps overcome the two barriers through an effective and friendly notational system based on symbiosis of graphical and algebraic approaches.

 # 2 A Theory of Inferred Causation

 # 3 Causal Diagrams and the Identification of Causal Effects